ddev/ddev.com/src/content/blog/windows-ddev-setup.md

 I've recently set up a few Windows machines for DDEV maintenance and development, and wanted to share how I do it.
 It's surprisingly easy.
 My approach here is opinionated, but it works for me.
 You'll do things a little differently I'm sure.

 Two recent Windows machines I set up were the new ARM64/Qualcomm/CoPilot variety.
 They were excellent and fast and had great battery life.
 There's very little I had to do differently with them, but I'll mention in the steps when there was something different.
-(I was surprised by the lack of a fingerprint sensor on both, but the Windows Hello facial recognition was quite fast.
+(I was surprised by the lack of a fingerprint sensor on both, but the "Windows Hello" facial recognition was quite fast.
 There is no ARM64 Discord app, and the AMD64 one had horrific performance.)

-1. Remove unwanted applications.
+1. Remove unwanted applications like Solitaire and MS Office.
 I usually start by removing a bunch of bloatware.
 2. Do all Windows updates.
 3. Turn off the `System` -> `Notifications` -> `Additional settings` that cause the “Windows experience” prompts after upgrade.
 4. Enable Windows Update->Advanced Options->Receive updates for other Microsoft Products.
 Amazingly, this is not on by default, and you might have an old WSL2 kernel!
 (See [Beware of Dirty Pipes](beware-of-dirty-pipes-and-docker-desktop-on-windows.md).)